Practical experience for future leaders

 New York School of Urban Ministry (NYSUM)

-Students also experience a six-week internship in the heart of New York City at the New York School of Urban Ministry, where they are exposed to urban and cross-cultural environments.
+Students also experience a three-week internship in the heart of New York City at the New York School of Urban Ministry, where they are exposed to urban and cross-cultural environments.
 Learn more about the NYSUM Internship >